richy330/Documentation/_sources/Workbench_AnatomyOfWorkingExample.md

 this.mlt.mltutorVariableDisplay = {};
 this.mlt.mltutorInternalVariableDisplay = {};
 ```
-Arguably, the most important one is mltutorVariableCheck.
+Arguably, the most important one is `mltutorVariableCheck`.
 During Validation, the variables specified within this field will be compared to the ones in your reference solution.
 Therefore, it allows to check a students solution regarding correct variable definition and results.

 Further Information about how Variable Checks work can be found within the [](AvailableTests)-section

 #### Settings before tests

 #### GraphicsRequests
 The GraphicsRequests-fields allow us to check the correctness of figures and plots.
-The general structure is to assign cell-arrays to one or more of several "request"-fields.
+The general structure is to assign cell-arrays to one or more of several `request`-fields.
 The cell-array contains the features to be tested, specified as char-arrays.
 For example, the following code-example will assert correct x-limits, x- and y-labels, as well as the title:

 ```
 this.mlt.mltutorGraphicsRequest.figure_1.axes_1.request = ...
 {'xlim','xlabel','ylabel','title'};
 ```
-This is achieved by assigning the cell-array to the "figure_1.axes_1.request"-field.
-There are several objects which support assigning the "request"-field, it is not limitted to the "axes_1"-object.
+This is achieved by assigning the cell-array to the `figure_1.axes_1.request`-field.
+There are several objects which support assigning the `request`-field, it is not limitted to the `axes_1`-object.
 A more detailed overview about how to specify GraphicsRequests can be found in [](GraphicsRequests).

 ```{note}
 It is possible to include the declaration of GraphicsRequests in the try-catch block.
 Nonetheless, the GraphicsRequests should probably be declared before calling the students matlab-files.